 - Exercise 2.2: I describe how players join two very different games

-- Exercise 2.3: I describe the objectives of give games
+- Exercise 2.3: I describe the objectives of five games